royfrancis/pophelper/README.md

 [Pritchard, J. K., Stephens, M., & Donnelly, P. (2000).
 Inference of population structure using multilocus genotype data.
 Genetics, 155(2), 945-959.](http://www.genetics.org/content/155/2/945.short)

+### Further work

+If you have an issues, suggestions, new useful ideas or ways to improve this, feel free to contact me, or add a comment to the issues section here on github.
+Current ideas:

+> Option to have custom labels in plotMultiline
+> Use labels for plotMultiline from input structure file
+> Plot structure results spatially

 ### Disclaimer

 Please make sure you verify all your results by eye atleast once per batch.
 And feel free to email me if there are any issues which I am sure there will be since all possibilities have not been exhaustively tested.

 The `pophelper` R package is offered free and without warranty of any kind, either expressed or implied.
 I will not be held liable to you for any damage arising out of the use, modification or inability to use this program. `pophelper` R package can be used, redistributed and/or modified freely for non-commercial purposes subject to the original source being properly cited.
 Licensed under GPL-3.

 (c) 2014 Roy M Francis | roy.m.francis@outlook.com